italia/developers.italia.it/en/legal-notice.md

 * Each discussion is linked to a specific theme: to all participants it is required to respect it.
 * No form of advertising, spam or promotion of private interests or illegal activities will be tolerated.
-* Contents that violate copyright or non-use are not allowed authorized trademark.
+* Content that violate copyright or non-authorized use of trademark is not allowed

 In any case, where social media allows it, they will be removed by the staff all posts, comments or audio / video materials that: